 The Future Land Use section of this plan describes how future development is intended to take place as the provisions of this plan are implemented.
-Map 8-3 in Appendix I, the Town of Caledonia Future Land Use Map, illustrates the planned future land uses throughout the Town.
+Map 8-3 in Appendix I, the Town of Lodi Future Land Use Map, illustrates the planned future land uses throughout the Town.
+Future land use goals allow for a limited amount of planned development provided that such development is located in the areas designated on the Future Land Use map.

-Below are descriptions of the future land use categories as designated on Map 8-3 in Appendix I, the Town of Caledonia Future Land Use Map.
+Below are descriptions of the future land use categories as designated on Map 8-3 in Appendix I, the Town of Lodi Future Land Use Map.
+The future land use categories also pertain to Map 8-4 in Appendix I, the Okee Isthmus Neighborhood Plan.
 These descriptions provide information on the purpose and intent of each future land use category and provide examples of the uses that can be expected within each category.
 The future land use categories include: agricultural and other open space, single-family residential, multi-family residential, commercial, industrial, institutional/public, recreational, transportation, and environmental corridors.